BAMRU-Tech/bamru_net/deploy/azure_setup.md

 * Do the same for the dev webapp and save as AZUREAPPSERVICE_PUBLISHPROFILE_DEV

-* Save the output of this as AZURE_CREDENTIALS: az ad sp create-for-rbac --name "bamrunet-sp" --role contributor \
+* Save the output of this as AZURE_CREDENTIALS: az ad sp create-for-rbac --name "bamrunet-ad-sp" --role contributor \
     --scopes /subscriptions/{subscription-id}/resourceGroups/bamrunet-rg \
     --sdk-auth